 • Use energy in off-peak hours.
 This will save money and make your electric distribution system more efficient.

 • When windows are closed, make sure they’re locked, too!
 This will help minimize any air leaks.

-• Plant a leafy tree on the south side of your property to provide shade in the summer and let sun in in the winter, or a coniferous on the north side to block wind.
+• Plant a leafy tree on the south side of your property to provide shade in the summer and let sun in the winter, or a coniferous on the north side to block the wind.

 • Repair (if you’re a homeowner) or report (if you’re renting) leaky faucets and running toilets ASAP!
 Hot tip: Web connected leak detection kits are good for catching what could be unnoticed leaks, while providing more info on how water is used.

 • Try not to leave water running while prepping food, washing dishes, shaving or brushing those pearly whites.

 • Keep a jug of water in the refrigerator to avoid running the tap.
 Bonus: This will also make your fridge more efficient!

 • Scrape your dishes before washing instead of rinsing.